These awards recognise diversity, accessibility and inclusivity - please see the details of each award for entry specifics.

 The Asian Arts Award

-The Asian Arts Award was founded in 2014 to promote Asian art forms at the Edinburgh Festival Fringe.
-It is open to Fringe participants who are of Asian origin and/or are working in the field of traditional Asian arts (but no stand-up comedy).
+The Asian Arts Award was founded in 2014 to promote Asian artists and art forms at the Edinburgh Festival Fringe.
+Fringe participants can nominate themselves for entry into the Awards if they fulfil one of the following criteria:

-The Awards will be divided into three categories - Best Production, Best Director and Best Comedy - and the judges will be looking for acts that display outstanding originality and innovation in their work.
+The Awards will be divided into four categories - Best Production, Best Performance, Best Director and Best Comedy - and the judges will be looking for acts that display outstanding originality, creativity and innovation in their work.